iliapopov17/R-mini-projects/Ant microbiomes/README.md

 ### **Statistical Analysis Results**

-**ANOVA for Time Dependency**:
+**ANOVA for Time Dependency**:<br>
-The ANOVA results show a highly significant _F_ statistic ( _F_=216.81 ), with a _p_-value close to zero ( _p_<0.001 ).
-This strongly suggests that the pH levels vary significantly across different times, confirming the impact of feeding time on the goitre's acidity.
+The ANOVA results show a highly significant _F_ statistic ( _F_ =216.81 ), with a _p_-value close to zero ( _p_ < 0.001 ).
+This strongly suggests that the pH levels vary significantly across different times, confirming the impact of feeding time on the goitre's acidity.<br>
-**ANOVA for Colony Differences**:
+**ANOVA for Colony Differences**:<br>
-The ANOVA comparing different colonies shows a non-significant result ( _p_=0.980 ).
-This implies that the differences in pH levels between colonies are not statistically significant, suggesting that colony does not influence the acidity of the goitre.
+The ANOVA comparing different colonies shows a non-significant result ( _p_ = 0.980 ).
+This implies that the differences in pH levels between colonies are not statistically significant, suggesting that colony does not influence the acidity of the goitre.<br>

 # **Part 2 - Immobilisation of ants after feeding**